‘I fear for his life’: Pro-Palestine remand prisoner admitted to hospital

 London, United Kingdom – A British pro-Palestine remand prisoner whose hunger strike brought him to the brink of death is being treated in hospital again, his family understands, renewing fears for his health.

-Umer Khalid, 22, last spoke to his mother, Shabana, by phone on January 26.
+Umer Khalid, 22, last spoke to his mother, Shabana, by phone on January 26 from Wormwood Scrubs prison in London.
 He had been rushed to intensive care a day earlier with a dangerously slow heart rate and organ failure.
 Soon after, he ended his 17-day hunger strike protest.

 Recommended Storieslist of 4 items